OpenDataDSL/documentation/docs/topics/poc/security.md

 save ManageAllPrivateData
 ```

-Replace the members with the actual email addresses of the users you want to allow full access.

-### Adding a read all policy
+### Granting read-only access to all users

-You can also add a new policy which allows all users to read all private data as follows:
+To allow all users to read private data without being able to modify it, create a new policy with read-only access and a wildcard member (`"*"`):

 ```js
 ReadAllPrivateData = Policy()